IvandaNothabeer/evestructures/README.md

 ### JSON API
 Added a simple API to return limited information via an API
 - Uses Bearer Token Authentication.
 So NO, It's not secure!
 Use https and keep the token secret
-- Set the Brearer token in .env
+- Set the Bearer token in .env

 Supported api calls can be found in /routes/api.php